-Mr. Chairman and Members of the Subcommittee:
+Mr. Chairman and Members of the Committee:

-I thank you for inviting me to testify on HR 5987, a bill to establish the Manhattan Project National Historical Park in Oak Ridge, Tennessee, Los Alamos, New Mexico, and Hanford Washington.
-I also would like to thank the full-Committee Chairman, Representative Doc Hastings, the sponsor of the legislation, along with Representatives Ben Ray Lujan and Chuck Fleischmann for co-sponsoring this bill.
+I thank you for inviting me to testify on HR.
+1208, a bill to establish the Manhattan Project National Historical Park in Oak Ridge, Tennessee, Los Alamos, New Mexico, and Hanford Washington.
+I also would like to thank Chairman Doc Hastings, Representatives Ben Ray Lujan, and Chuck Fleischmann for co-sponsoring this bill.